Dennis Tito: Personal life

 Dennis divorced from his wife Suzanne Tito during the early 1990s, to whom he had been married since the 1970s.
 They had 2 children together.
 She had been CFO of Wilshire Associates at the time they relocated into their mansion in Pacific Palisades in 1990 with their children, that they had been building since 1987.

-As of 2011 Dennis was married to Elizabeth Pavlova Tito, a Russian investor and Stanford alumna.
+In 2011 Dennis married Elizabeth Pavlova, a Russian investor and Stanford alumna.
 They lived at Pacific Palisades in Los Angeles.

 From 2016 to 2019, Dennis was married to Elizabeth TenHouten, a businesswoman, poet, author and model.

 Since 2020, Dennis has been married to Akiko Tito, an engineer, pilot, and investor, who has been interested in spaceflight since childhood.
 She was born in Tokyo, has an economics degree and relocated to New York in 1995, raising a child prior to her marriage to Dennis.

 21st century space interests

 Spaceflight

 Crew of Soyuz TM-32.
 (L-R: Tito, Talgat Musabayev, and Yuri Baturin).

-In a project first arranged by MirCorp, Tito was accepted by the Russian Federal Space Agency as a candidate for a commercial spaceflight.
+After paying a reported $20 million, Tito was accepted by the Russian Federal Space Agency as a candidate for a commercial spaceflight.
 Tito was criticised by NASA before the launch, primarily by Daniel Goldin, at that time the Administrator of NASA, who considered it inappropriate for a tourist to ride into space.
 MirCorp, Goldin and Tito are profiled in the documentary movie Orphans of Apollo.
 When Tito arrived at the Johnson Space Center for additional training for the American portion of the ISS, Robert D. Cabana, NASA manager, sent Tito and his two fellow cosmonauts home, stating, "...We will not be able to begin training, because we are not willing to train with Dennis Tito".

 Later, by an arrangement with space tourism company Space Adventures, Ltd., Tito joined the Soyuz TM-32 mission which launched on April 28, 2001.
 The spacecraft docked with the International Space Station.
 Tito and his fellow cosmonauts spent 7 days, 22 hours, 4 minutes in space and orbited the Earth 128 times.
 Tito performed several scientific experiments in orbit that he said would be useful for his company and business.

 Since returning from space, he has testified at the Senate Committee on Commerce, Science & Transportation, Subcommittee on Science, Technology, and Space and the House Committee on Science, Subcommittee on Space & Aeronautics Joint Hearing on "Commercial Human Spaceflight" on July 24, 2003.
 Ten years after his flight, he gave an interview to BBC News about it.